hyuri/languages_first_contact/README.md

 # languages_first_contact
-(OLD) First contact with a bunch of languages
+(OLD) First contact with a bunch of languages just for me to get familiar with them, and to serve as a refenrece or shortcut for myself in future.